 Let's explore the similarities and differences between marketing and advertising, including a walkthrough of their definitions and formats.

-Inbound marketing tactics include tasks such as:
+Inbound marketing tactics include:

-- Radio spots
+- Radio and podcast ads

 - Event marketing